 - Cut tops of beets, place in pan cut side down with 1 inch water, cover tightly with foil, roast at 400 degrees for 45 min. or until tender.
 Run under cold water, using paper towel rub the skin off the beets.
 Dice beets to a small dice, set aside.

-- Using a round 2 inch biscuit cutter, cut round out of one sheet of puff pastry.
+- Using a round 2-inch biscuit cutter, cut round out of one sheet of puff pastry.
 Lay rounds on a sheet pan lined with parchment paper.
-Lightly brush with egg wash and prick with fork.
+Lightly brush with egg wash and prick with a fork.
 Bake in oven at 400 degrees until golden brown, about 8 minutes.
 Let cool completely.

 - In a bowl combine goat cheese & honey, whip using a fork.
 In a separate bowl combine diced beets, hazelnuts and tarragon, toss.
 Spread goat cheese on cooled rounds, top with beet mixture, drizzle with honey and garnish with minced tarragon.

 - Unfold puff pastry sheet.
 Spread with choice spread and sprinkle with choice cheese if desired.
 Roll pastry sheet and cut into ½ inch rounds.
 Lay rounds on a sheet pan lined with parchment paper.
 Lightly brush sides with egg wash.

 - Bake in the oven at 400 degrees for 15 minutes and until golden brown.
 Let cool completely and serve.

 - Open a puff pastry sheet, lightly brush with egg wash.
 Sprinkle with cheese and gently press the cheese into the puff pastry.
 Using a pizza cutter cut pastry sheet into ½ inch strips.
 Taking one strip at a time, flip a strip and lay bacon strip on it, gently twist being sure to leave the bacon slightly exposed.